BryceVandegrift/hot-plate/Build.md

    a multimeter to check the board for short-circuits.
 5. Clean the board using cotton swaps, wipes, and the toothbrush soaked in alcohol.
 6. Insert the ATTINY84A into the socket and flash it using an ICSP programmer.
-7. Attach the 3D printed feet to the boards and connect the boards together.
+7. Attach the 3D printed feet to the boards, secure with rings, and connect the boards together.
 8. Connect the power supply and if everything works you should see text on the screen.